yazanobeidi/kalman-filter/README.md

 ## Usage

-The Kalman filter is a single recursive function:
+The Kalman filter is a single function:

 ### MATLAB